It’s fair to say Emmanuel Adebayor isn’t universally appreciated, but it shouldn’t be forgotten just how good he was for a while at Arsenal.

 Unfortunately for Adebayor, Mauricio Pochettino did not prove quite so understanding as Sherwood.
-The striker’s contract was terminated by mutual consent just a month into Pochettino’s sophomore season in charge.
+The striker’s contract was terminated by mutual consent just a month into Pochettino’s second season in charge.

 There’s a tendency in certain quarters to dismiss Adebayor as a man that only ever played for his next contract – and he sometimes helped the prosecution – but he was truly wonderful at times and can point to a not-too-shabby record of 97 Premier League goals in 242 appearances as evidence he tried more often than he is given credit for.

 It’s also worth remembering Adebayor has gone through and survived traumatic experiences, none more harrowing that the terrorist attack on the Togo team bus on their way to the Africa Cup of Nations in 2010 where the team’s media officer, a personal friend of his, died in his arms.

 Throw into the mix well-documented familial strife that has impacted his career, and a picture of a resilient character begins to emerge.

 He may be difficult to warm to, and some of his behaviour may be grating, but Adebayor in his prime was a fantastic footballer with the requisite resilience to survive in a game that sometimes felt stacked against him.

 A massive pat on the back if you get all of these.